 As this picture-perfect place is more and more popular with tourists, it has become very easy to book guides or adventure tours.
-At the same time, the Philippine’s remain one of the best-kept travel secrets, and see far less tourists than, for example, Thailand or Vietnam.
+At the same time, the Philippines remain one of the best-kept travel secrets and sees far fewer tourists than, for example, Thailand or Vietnam.
 If you are looking for a tropical holiday but don’t want to fall for tourist traps, this is the place to go.

 Beautiful Waterfalls in Africa

 One of the largest waterfalls in Africa, the Kalandula Falls is found in a quite unique setting.
 Divided into countless smaller trickles, it appears as if many small falls plunge together in a beautiful curtain that has created this stunning oasis of the rainforest.